 Student ID’s are not necessary for Graduate Coursework Only (GCO) students, unless you are taking a full semester course that requires use of the campus library, online library resources or other OhioLINK libraries.
 GCO students enrolled in the School Counselor Licensure Endorsement (SCLE) program via the Master of Arts in Counseling may need a student ID card.
-ID Cards are not available through Beeghly Library so you find that an ID card is needed, please contact the Graduate Studies Office at 419-448-2288.
+ID Cards are not available through Beeghly Library so you find that an ID card is needed, please contact graduate admissions at 419-448-2602.

 There are several computer labs and centers that students may use on campus.
 There are two computers located outside of the Registar’s Office in University Hall and a few computers in the lobby area and basement floor of Campus Center.
 In addition, there are a few computer labs with printing abilities also open to students:

 Beeghly Library Computer Lab (same hours as library)